mrmodise/react-native-intro/README.md

 # React Native Basics
-This is repo contains the basics of React Native.
+This repo contains the basics of React Native.

 ## Prerequisites
 For Mac users make sure the following has been installed: